devharshthakur/blockpredict/readme.md

 cd blockchain
 pnpm hardhat node
 # In a diff terminal
-pnpm hardhat run scripts/deploy.js
+pnpm deploy
 ```

 ## Contributing

 We welcome contributions from the community!
-Please read our contributing guidelines to get started.
+Please read `CONTRIBUTION.md` to get started.

-**Note:** The `CONTRIBUTING.md` file is coming soon.
-Stay tuned for updates!

 ## License